-At the federal level, ACT identifies national security bills, which it deems “high priority legislation” and requests that its members encourage elected officials to support it.
-Some of the bills are introduced by legislators sympathetic to ACT’s cause, such as U.S. Reps.
-Peter King of New York and Trent Franks of Arizona.
+At the federal level, ACT identifies national security bills, which it deems “high priority legislation” and requests that its members encourage elected officials to support them.

 ACT’s 2015 conference listed no fewer than 15 elected federal officials as speakers, with part of the event taking place at the Capitol.
 Despite its hateful rhetoric toward Muslims, ACT’s efforts to build relationships with elected officials have been effective – both on a federal and state level.

-As ACT continued to develop its base, it expanded its targets to include school curriculum.
 In 2012, ACT’s education arm released a lengthy report titled, “Education or Indoctrination?
 The Treatment of Islam in 6th through 12th Grade American Textbooks.”
-The report claimed to examine 38 textbooks for how Islam was depicted and concluded,
+The report claimed to examine 38 textbooks for how Islam was depicted and concluded:

 Perhaps the greatest disservice done to students is the net effect of the accumulation of these errors the creation of a faulty historical narrative that not only misrepresents Islam but creates an inaccurate comparison between Islam, Christianity and Judaism, and between the Muslim world and the West.
 Regardless of the issue — slavery, conquest and imperialism, the Crusades, the Arab-Israeli conflict, to name a few — Islam and the Muslim world are not generally held to the same rigor of historical analysis that the textbooks apply to Christianity, Judaism and the West.

-The report recommended that ACT activists take the textbook fight to their local school boards and some heeded the call.
+The report recommended that ACT activists take the textbook fight to their local school boards, with some heeding the call.

 Larry Houck, the founder of ACT’s Birmingham, Alabama chapter, tried to remove 11 textbooks from state schools due to their alleged bias in favor of Islam.
 He was ultimately unsuccessful.
-In January 2014, the Alabama school board voted five to two to approve the textbooks.
+In January 2014, the Alabama school board voted 5-2 to approve the textbooks.
 Houck wrote a letter to the board claiming the books "proselytize for Islam."

-ACT’s first foray into the anti-LGBT movement dates back to 1984 when Gabriel first served as an anchor for Pat Robertson’s Middle East Television.
-Since then, she has been a regular guest on the radio shows of anti-LGBT figures such as Sandy Rios.
-Rios is a radio host with the anti-LGBT hate group American Family Association, which also has a lengthy history of demonizing Muslims and immigrants.
+ACT’s first foray into the anti-LGBTQ movement dates back to 1984 when Gabriel first served as an anchor for Pat Robertson’s Middle East Television.
+Since then, she has been a regular guest on the radio shows of anti-LGBTQ figures such as Sandy Rios.
+Rios is a radio host with the anti-LGBTQ hate group American Family Association, which also has a lengthy history of demonizing Muslims and immigrants.